Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 These guidelines will help you get the best homemade pizza results:

-• Mix your dough properly, try not to have any lumps
+• Mix your dough properly, and try not to have any lumps

 • Knead your dough correctly, do not overwork the dough or it won’t be easy to shape.